i-am-sergio/i-am-sergio/README.md

 -->
 <br>
 <p>
 A Full Stack Developer 🚀 from Peru.
-I consider myself as a skilled JS Developer with good debugging skills.
+I consider myself as a skilled JS and C++ Developer with good debugging skills.
 <br/>
-Stacks I have worked with : MERN , React+Firebase , Next+React , PHP+MySQL.
+Stacks I have worked with : MERN, NextJs , PHP+MySQL, C++&MySQL.
 <br/>
 Things I have recently experimented with : pocketbase, react-cli , commander , and a lot of other ui-libs...
 <br/>